Your brand is everything.

 18. Brand Colors:

-It’s been said that color has a deep affect on how you make your audience feel.
-If you want your brand to reflect a specific style and make your audience feel a certain way, choose a color palette that plays to that emotion and supports the personality you want to portray.
-For example, neutral and monochromatic color palettes give off a minimalistic, classic vibe whereas vibrant hues are more bold and energetic.
+Choose your color palette.
+Colors have an effect on how you make your audience feel.
+Your brand should reflect a specific style and make your audience feel a certain way.
+Choose a color palette that plays to the emotions and supports the personality you want to portray.

 20. Email List:

-Engaging with your audience and building genuine relationships is so important for your brand.
-Take the time to respond to your comments on social media and blog posts.
-Join Facebook Groups and find threads where you can offer a helping hand or bits of advice.
-This is how you connect with your audience, build trust, learn more about their needs and hopefully land your dream clients.
+Find your people.
+Engaging with your audience and building genuine relationships is crucial for your brand’s success.
+Take time to respond to comments on social media and blog posts.
+Join groups and comment on threads where you can offer a little bit of value.
+Make friends with complete strangers on the Internet.

 23. Blog Strategy:

+Create a blogging schedule.
 Determine how often you will publish new posts.
-Start off with once or twice a week and then gradually build up.
-This sets the pace for your brand letting your audience know when they can expect to see new content from you.
+Start off with as many as you can realistically handle and then gradually adjust your schedule depending on your time and audience’s expectation.
+A blog strategy sets the pace for your brand letting your audience know when they can expect to see new content from you.

 24. Content Strategy: